 In order to meet ambitious goals set during the OKR process, it’s likely many employees will need to develop new skills.
 Conversations, feedback and recognition help them do that.
 Because of this CFRs add a human element to the OKR system by providing an organized way to motivate individuals and teams.
 CFRs allow a team to go beyond the question, “Was the goal achieved or not?”.
 And so Doerr described CFRs as “giving OKRs their human voice.”
 It emphasizes that achieving success with OKR takes a lot more than simply setting and tracking your Objectives & Key Results.

 Objectives are what you want your team to accomplish.
 Key results describe how you will do it.
 Objectives are significant and action-oriented.
 Key results are specific and measurable.
 OKRs can only be graded with “complete” or “incomplete.”
 CFRs, on the other hand, are the result of public, transparent OKRs and afford a larger vocabulary.
 You could say that OKRs are what exist in the binary black or white and CFRs would lie in the very insightful grey area.

-OKRs and CFRs work in tandem
+How OKRs and CFRs work together

 We know, when executing the OKR system, the objectives represent the goals of the organization, teams, and individuals and the key results provide the metrics to assess performance.

 Conversations and Feedback of CFRs relate directly to these performance measures.
 Bi-directional Feedback on progress to identify roadblocks and obstacles are discussed in platforms such as check-ins, conversations, and regularly scheduled team meetings.
 These feedback and conversations sessions are crucial in establishing a rapport and gaining trust as they serve as a vehicle for coaching and mentoring team members.
 They encourage and enable recognition of team’s and individual’s performances.